Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit: Persistence Into

-The sequence of vectors is constructed in the following way: Begin by fixing $n\geq 1$.
+The sequence of vectors is constructed in the following way: Let $(i_0,j_0) \in \mathbb{Z}^2$ be an arbitrary index and fix $n\geq 1$.
+Begin by setting $x^{(n)}_{i_0,j_0} = 0$.
 For those indices which are one step along the integer lattice $\mathbb{Z}^2$ (nearest-neighbours) to $(i_0,j_0)$ we set the elements of the vector with these indices to $1/n$.
 Then we set the eight elements which are two steps from the index $(i_0,j_0)$ (nearest-neighbours of the nearest-neighbours) to $2/n$.
 Next we set the twelve elements which are three steps from the index $(i_0,j_0)$ to $3/n$.
 We continue this pattern so that for any $k \leq n$ we set those elements which are exactly $k$ steps from the index $(i_0,j_0)$ to $k/n$.
 For the remaining elements of whose indices lie at more than $n$ steps from the index $(i_0,j_0)$ we set to $1$.
 Two vectors of this form are shown in Figure $\ref{fig:ellinfty}$ for $n=4,5$ to visualize the form and demonstrate how the vectors change as $n$ increases.

-Then clearly for each $n$ this vector has norm $1$ in $\ell^\infty(\Lambda)$, but one should notice that by construction we have
+Then clearly for each $n$ this vector has norm $1$ in $\ell^\infty(\mathbb{Z}^2)$, but one should notice that by construction we have

-for any $(i,j)$ and a nearest-neighbour $(i',j')$ in $\Lambda$.
+for any $(i,j)$ and a nearest-neighbour $(i',j')$ in $\mathbb{Z}^2$.
 Furthermore,